annu12340/PangeaSecurathon/readme.md

 3. Medication Reminder App: Nexa's multifaceted approach extends to the realm of medication management, where our dedicated app takes the reins in combating medication mismanagement.
 Through this user-friendly application, **patients can effortlessly configure personalized medication reminders, leaving no room for missed doses or scheduling errors.**

+**Potential Impact**
+- Community Impact: Nexa has the potential to have a substantial impact on the Pangea community and beyond.
+By addressing critical healthcare challenges such as medication adherence, access to medical records, and efficient communication with healthcare providers, Nexa contributes to improved health outcomes and enhanced healthcare experiences for more than 10 million users.

 ## ⭐Where Pangea API is used
 #### Compliance
 - Secure Audit Log: All important events are captured in the audit logs